 electronic properties in molecules with strong electron coupling.

-I am currently the Astor Junior Research Fellow in Chemistry at New College, Oxford and an early-career researcher in the Department of Chemistry, University of Oxford.
-Please get in touch if you have any questions about my work or ideas about collaborative research, my contact details can be found here.
+I am currently the Kim and Julianna Silverman Research Fellow at Downing College, University of Cambridge and an early-career researcher in the Yusuf Hamied Department of Chemistry.
+Please get in touch if you have any questions about my work or ideas about collaborative research using hgaburton [at] gmail [dot] com.